-The different low growing wildflowers in a Flawn Seed Kit will be able to grow in the same environments that weeds grow and as soon as your Flawn starts to become established you will notice the weeds less.
+The different low growing wildflowers in Flawn Seed Kits will be able to grow in the same environments that the weeds grow in and as soon as your Flawn starts to become established you will notice the weeds less.
 Dutch White Clover has the same growth habit and prefers the same environmental conditions that Creeping Charlie does so they will grow well together.
-Creeping Charlie although aggressive in growth habit is beneficial for pollinators.
+Creeping Charlie, although aggressive in growth habit, is still beneficial for pollinators.
 As the Flawn becomes fully established it will be able to prevent annual weeds such as crabgrass and yellow nutsedge.

 How does a Flawn save me money?

-Dutch White Clover is included in all Flawn Seed Kits because it provides nitrogen (what’s in fertilizer) for the other plants like the grass and other flowers.
-This reduces the need to add any fertilizers that a grass lawn normally requires each year.
+The white clover included in all Flawn Seed Kits provides nitrogen (what’s in fertilizer) for the other plants like the grass and other flowers.
+This reduces the need to add any additional fertilizer that a grass lawn normally requires each year.
 By adding broadleaf flowers to a grass lawn, you shade and cool the soil surface reducing the need for irrigation almost completely.
 Also, by adding low growing wildflowers to your lawn and not fertilizing you reduce the growth rate of the grass resulting in much less need for mowing throughout the year.
 All together a Flawn will save an average of $1,700 per year according to Home Advisor.